 `Eid Al-Adha, or “Feast of Sacrifice”, marks the end of the Hajj season and is one of the two most important Islamic celebrations, together with `Eid Al-itr.

 A financially-able Muslim sacrifices a single sheep or goat or shares with six others in sacrificing a camel or cow as an act of worship during the four-day `Eid Al-Adha celebrations.

 📚 Read Also: How Much Halal is Your `Eid Qurban?

-As some people chose to skip sacrifice this year, many have gone online to donate to charities who can perform the slaughtering on their behalf.
+On the other hand, many have gone online to donate to charities who can perform the slaughtering on their behalf.

 Below is a list of trusted Muslim charities who accept donations for udhiyah:

 Helping Hand for Relief and Development